xinlinli/learngit/readme.txt

-Git is a good code version control system.
+﻿Git is a good code version control system.
 Git is free software.
 µÚÒ»²áÐÞ¸Ä
 this is good
+i think so